Lung Cancer Treatment

 Cardiothoracic surgeons at The University of Kansas Health System are among the first in the country – and among a few in the world – with the expertise to remove lung cancer through a single 2-inch incision.
 With the help of video-assisted thoracic surgery, physicians can remove lung cancer tumors with greater precision.
 This minimally invasive approach helps those with lung cancer experience less pain, recover more quickly and return home sooner after their surgery.
-Your care team will include several specialists who collaborate to determine the best lung cancer treatment option for you.
+Your lung cancer palliative care team will include several specialists who collaborate to determine the best lung cancer treatment option in Kansas City for you.

 We offer a full array of support services for you and your family, including pain management, social services, nutritional advice, education, support groups and financial services.
 Our smoking cessation program can also help you quit smoking and stay smoke-free.